melvinkcx/graphql-utilities/docs/introduction.rst

 **graphql-utilities** tries to secure your GraphQL API from malicious queries and provides utilities to make using `graphql-core` easier.

-1. It comes with a custom configurable `ExecutionContext` class that is capable of performing:
+1. It comes with a configurable `ExtendedExecutionContext` class that is capable of performing:

-   * **query cost analysis**: define the cost of your queries using the `@cost()` directive provided, `graphql-utilities` provides helper functions and custom execution context to protect you from overly complex queries.
+   * **query cost analysis**: define the cost of your queries using the `@cost()` directive provided, `graphql-utilities` provides helper functions and extended execution context to protect you from overly complex or costly queries.
    * **depth limiting**: limit the maximum depth of queries, it's especially useful with object types with recursive relationship

 2. It also ships decorators for: